CDiaz-MS/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

         {
             base.Setup();

-            // Set camera position to Vector3(0,0,0) default is Vector3(1.0f, 1.5f. -2.0f))
+            // Set camera position to Vector3(0,0,0), the default is Vector3(1.0f, 1.5f. -2.0f))
             TestUtilities.PlayspaceToOriginLookingForward();
         }

         #region Tests

         /// <summary>
-        /// Example test that shows a hand, gets the line pointer and moves the hand
+        /// Example starter test that shows a hand, gets the line pointer and moves the hand
         /// </summary>
         [UnityTest]
         public IEnumerator ExampleTest()